 For Calvinists, then, God is quite discriminating.
 God only chooses to save some people.
 Thus, when Jesus died on the cross for human sin, his atonement was only on behalf of the elect.
 No true Calvinist will ever say that Jesus died for everyone.
 There are “Calvinists” who adopt Amyraldianism, believing that Jesus’ atonement was “sufficient” to save everyone, but only “efficient” for the elect.
 Realizing that particular redemption/limited atonement makes God look bad, these four-point Calvinists attempt to put a better face on their deity’s partiality towards a very small portion of the human race — past, present, and future.
 Regardless of how the atonement is viewed, ALL Calvinists believe that only a certain number of people will be saved.
 All others need not apply.

 While there are certainly Bible verses that suggest that God is impartial, there are other verses that suggest otherwise.
-As I mentioned above, Calvinists can make a strong case for the notion that God’s love, grace, and salvation is discriminating, reserved only for those whom God has chosen to bestow his favor upon.
-Calvinists and non-Calvinists alike spend significant amounts of time and energy challenging each others Biblical interpretations — proving that the Bible can be used to prop up virtually any system of belief.
+As I mentioned above, Calvinists can make a strong case for the notion that God’s love, grace, and salvation is discriminating, and reserved only for those upon whom God has chosen to bestow his favor.
+Calvinists and non-Calvinists alike spend significant amounts of time and energy challenging each other’s Biblical interpretations — proving that the Bible can be used to prop up virtually any system of belief.

 We don’t have to get into the theological minutia of this internecine war to conclude that Shannon’s claim — God is impartial — is false.
-In fact, the Old Testament provides overwhelming proof for the partiality of God.
+In fact, the Old Testament provides overwhelming proof of the partiality of God.
 For those of us raised in Sunday School, we heard numerous stories and lessons about God choosing Abraham and his seed to be his chosen people.
-Abraham’s seed was later was named Israel (the Jews).
+Abraham’s seed was later renamed Israel (the Jews).
 According to Deuteronomy 7:6-8: